 - Half of all plastic is designed for one-time use.
 That's incredibly wasteful and means single-use plastics account for a large amount of our plastic waste.
 Typical examples are shopping bags, food wrappers and packaging and drinks containers.

 - Invest in a reusable cup and shopping bag and take them with you wherever you go.
-The average person uses 70 disposable cups every year!
+Did you know we use 2.5 billion disposable coffee cups in the UK every year?
 Reusables come in loads of eye-catching designs and you can often save money by bringing your own.

 - Find out whether you can recycle the unrecycable.
 TerraCycle help people recycle products like crisp packets that might otherwise go to waste.
 Simply search the item you'd like to recycle and your location to find out how.